albin-joseph/nodejs-micro-service/README.md

         step3["Docker Server"]
         step2-->step3
         step4["Usable Image"]
-        step3--Take all the configuration and make a usable image-->step4
+        step3--Docker Server:Take all the configuration and make a usable image-->step4
 ```

 #### How create a Docker file